jalatoma/FacialRecognition/README.md

 Since we know the location of each player in the p vector, the easiest way to perform face recognition would be to reorder the columns of the database D such that the vectorized image of the k-th player is at the k-th column of the D matrix.
 Then, when we have a query image, we can find the column of the D matrix that holds the vectorized image which is most similar to our query image and then identify the player as player-k with name Name-k.

 **Worked on this project with a partner in Fall of 2019.
-The file uploaded is our work.**
+The .m file uploaded is our coded work.**

 All work was done in MatLab's 2019 version released in September 2019.